IBM/openshift201/workshop/README.md

 # Introduction

-## OpenShift 101: Learn the Basics of Red Hat OpenShift on IBM Cloud
+## OpenShift 201: Learn the integrations of Red Hat OpenShift on IBM Cloud

 A recent study by McKinsey & Company reveals that only 20 percent of enterprise applications have moved to the cloud.
 We believe that a hybrid cloud approach, built on open source and a vibrant open ecosystem, is the best way to move the remaining 80 percent.